 Life is back to normal after spectacular holiday vacation.
-My little girl Adoria’s Daycare is open again.
+My little girl Ado’s Daycare is open again.
 And she was pretty excited about starting daycare again.
 I assume, that she missed her caretakers and pals badly, as she kept repeating their names the whole holiday season.

-Finally today she went to her daycare for the first time in 2015!
+Finally today she went to her daycare for the first time this year!
 And this morning when I and hubby dropped her to the daycare she was so HAPPY and CHEERFUL.
 As she reached to the daycare, she instantly jumped over to her caretaker’s lap from mine.
 That is an incredible feeling for a mom, that her child is in good hands.
 I am blessed that she loves it there, and they take very good care of her.
 I could also see the happiness on both of their faces.
 Seemed like that the two of them share a great bond.

 Her Daycare is about 1.5 km one way from home, and we prefer to walk down there.
 It is really a good physical exercise.
 We burn calories and it is cold, so this is a plus too.
 It keeps us moving and I love to walk too.
 NICE!
 Isn’t it?

-It has already been one week in 2015, and now we have only 51 weeks remaining here!
+It has already been one week in this year, and now we have only 51 weeks remaining here!
 We all know that time flies, but time flies even faster when you have so much to think, and so much to do.
 I feel blessed that I have that feeling of flying time, that means I am doing so much, and keeping myself occupied in lots of good things.
 This is my BLISS; and I truly am following my bliss!
 ARE YOU?

 I always try to cook something new—something with a slight difference that I made previously.
 And why is so?
 Because I believe LIFE is too short it eat exact same food for years & years. 😉 I love to eat anything which is vegetarian.
 But I love to cook all kinds of chicken recipes, and they are just awesome as per my dear husband’s reaction to my chicken tikka curry! 🙂